SkymanOne/SkymanOne.github.io/_posts/2022-07-28-truebit-overview.md

 ## Extra - Proof of Computation

-***Take this section take it with a pinch of salt.
+***Take this section with a pinch of salt.
 These thoughts are our pure ideas that may or may not have any theoretical backup.***

 The idea behind TrueBit can path the way for the new consensus mechanism: **Proof of Computation**.